Computing the non-properness set of real polynomial maps in the plane: Strategy for computing the Jelonek set

-As a preproccessing step we can translate both polynomials of $f$, that is we consider the pair $(f_1+a_1,f_2+a_2)$, where $a:=(a_1,a_2)\in\ZZ^2$ is a random point.
+As a preproccessing step we consider the pair $(f_1+a_1,f_2+a_2)$, where $a:=(a_1,a_2)\in\ZZ^2$ is a random point.
 This is to ensure that they both have a constant term, or in other words both their Newton polytopes contain the origin.
 Consequently, the output of \sjalg will differ from the "true" Jelonek set of $f$ by exactly this translation.
-If $c_{1,0}$, respectively $c_{2,0}$, is the constant term of $f_1$, respectively $f_2$, then it suffices to choose $a_1 \not= -c_{1,0}$ and $a_2 \not= -c_{2,0}$.
-Thus, the translation does not increase the bitsize of the polynomials.
-In what follows we assume that polynomials have a constant term.